-Reid said she was given 14 days to inform police who she had given to car to before the case was taken to court.
+Reid said she was given 14 days to inform police who she had given the car to before the case was taken to court.

 The supposed street racing offence took place at 6.17pm.
-Reid has a receipt from Pak'n Save Northlands showing she paid for groceries at 6.06pm.
+Reid has a receipt from the Pak'n Save supermarket at a different mall, Northlands, showing she paid for groceries at 6.06pm.

 She contacted the supermarket asking to be supplied with CCTV footage that would prove her car's whereabouts.